 “Then why are you here?” in her arrogant condescending tone.
 My smile remained fast, for I knew what house I was in, and it didn’t have the name “Alpha Gamma Delta” on it.
 I turned to my friend Mike who only moments prior had advised me of what Eddie had done the night before, and asked him why I was there.

 Putting his arm around me, and with a big smile, he turned to the girl saying, “Because he’s Joseph.”
 Her puzzled look remained as Mike’s brief inquisition continued, asking, “Do you know my name?”
 She, of course, had no idea, and Mike did an “about-face” and walked away, not hearing me tell her that I could name every brother and where they were from.
 I turned as well, following Mike into the house, Mieko on my arm.
 We could all have used a bong hit.
 Mieko didn’t feel like walking out in the cold with her skirt on, so I left her in Sam’s capable hands behind the bar and went back to my house to acquire some ganja.
+We’d just been looking on sites like kingspipes.com for new bongs and I had been itching to try out the ganja in them.

 The lights went down all at once, after a thousand prayers from the crowd to stop the madness, with an eruption of sound from the sea of fans.
 Subtly, the Gregorian-style chant that is the theme for Halo came over the speakers…I doubt I will ever hear so many people going insane for music centuries old.
 The chant lasted about thirty seconds, as Incubus dropped right into their set, filled with energy and color.
 My first thoughts were the same as many people – darkness descended, and those on heavy hallucinogens would step into the world of illusion, a world filled with irrationality.
 Fear grips, as you are unsure of your place in the crowd or their reason of existing; you try to block it out and concentrate on the band, but the energy is overwhelming.
 Suddenly, for no apparent reason, I had what could be called a “moment of clarity.”
 My week has been full of them.
 I realized that no Incubus fan, and it was obvious that all these people were true Incubus fans, would ever desire to start a fight, especially at an Incubus concert.
 There were too many good vibes to get carried away by the fear – the thing I heard most often was “I’m sorry, man” from people accidentally stepping on my feet.